How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 One reason toxic metals are ignored by mainstream medicine is that blood tests are not good at detecting them.
 This is because the body removes toxic metals from the blood soon after exposure.
 Whatever cannot be eliminated is stored in the body tissues.

-Although no test can measure the total amount of toxic metals in the body, hair analysis is known as a reliable test for heavy metal toxicity.
+Although no test can measure the total amount of toxic metals in the body, hair tissue mineral analysis is known as a reliable test for heavy metal toxicity.
 Many practitioners use hair analysis solely for this purpose.

 How to Protect Against Toxic Metals and Remove Them From the Body